luqas11/battery-debugger/backend/README.md

 To start the Node app, use:
 `npm start`

-To start the Node app as a background process (useful to free the terminal on the remote server), use:
+To start the Node app as a background process (useful to free the terminal on a remote server), use:
 `npm run pm2-start`

 To connect to a remote server over ssh, use: